 This winter, my family met with a pivotal choice: to leave military service or leave Yellow Springs.
 On the very day that my husband received notice of a new assignment in Fort Meade, Maryland, he was offered an interview for a position at a local university.
 The hope to secure a settled life here in Ohio bubbled up suddenly and strong, and we took a leap of faith on the promise of that hope.

 As many of our friends and neighbors have experienced in recent years, the process of securing a position is long and complicated.
-Interviews work like dates where you find yourself waiting by the phone for days, even weeks, wondering why the object of your desire doesn’t call.
+Interviewing work like dating.
+You find yourself waiting by the phone for days, even weeks, wondering why the object of your desire doesn’t call.
 Still, Jeremy’s call came and a second interview, then a third, and then, just in the last two weeks, the offer letter arrived.
 The greater part of extreme happiness is relief, and we are happy indeed.

 This week found me lingering in the Dollar General parking lot twice.
 The first occasion was Wednesday, the 4th of July.
 We stocked up on beverages before the supermarket closed at 9pm and set up our lawn chairs by the front door to take in the fireworks launched at Gaunt Park.
-Our oldest enjoys the “boom, boom, loud” but at a distance, and we usually watch from the high school lawn or the Dollar General parking lot.
-This year’s show had extra excitement as a storm approached from the north east bringing a welcome cool breeze and a lightning show that thankfully kept an appropriate distance.
+Our oldest enjoys the “boom, boom, loud” but at a distance.
+We usually watch from the south lawn of the high school or the parking lot of the Dollar General.
+This year’s show had extra excitement.
+A storm approached from the north east bringing a welcome cool breeze and a lightning show that thankfully kept an appropriate distance.

 Thursday was a hot day with the Wesbanco Bank clock reading over 100 degrees, but the vendor tents provided shade and splendor in the form of tomatoes, sweet corn, and cantaloupe.
 Patchwork Garden’s tomatoes were especially festive, vibrant in their bright green tub and warm from the sun.
 I ate mine like apples catching the taste of summer full on the tongue.